Cindy Kiro: 2023

-Kiro accepted the resignation of Prime Minister Ardern and formally appointed Chris Hipkins as prime minister and Carmel Sepuloni as deputy prime minister at Government House on 25 January 2023.
+Kiro accepted the resignation of Prime Minister Ardern and formally appointed Chris Hipkins as prime minister and Carmel Sepuloni as deputy prime minister at Government House on 25 January.

+The Governor-General travelled to London to attend the coronation of Charles III and Camilla in May.

+Kiro appointed Christopher Luxon and his Sixth National Government to their respective ministries at Government House on 27 November.

+2024

+In mid-June 2024, Kiro along with Prime Minister Christopher Luxon hosted Chinese Premier Li Qiang during his state visit.

+2025

+On 5 July 2025, Kiro represented New Zealand at a celebration in Rarotonga marking the 60th anniversary of the Cook Islands' constitution are held at the National Auditorium in Rarotonga New Zealand Prime Minister Christopher Luxon and Foreign Minister Winston Peters declined to attend the celebration due to a breakdown in bilateral relations over the Cook Islands' partnership agreement with China.

 Honours and awards

 In 2012, Kiro received the Public Health Champion award from the Public Health Association of New Zealand, and a US Fulbright Travel Award.
 The same year she was also named the Māori of the Year for Community Contribution by Television New Zealand.

 In the 2021 New Year Honours, Kiro was appointed a Dame Companion of the New Zealand Order of Merit, for services to child wellbeing and education.

-On 9 August 2021, Kiro was appointed as an additional Dame Grand Companion of the New Zealand Order of Merit and as an additional Companion of the Queen's Service Order in preparation for becoming governor-general.
+On 9 August 2021, Kiro was appointed an additional Dame Grand Companion of the New Zealand Order of Merit and an additional Companion of the Queen's Service Order in preparation for becoming governor-general.
 As governor-general, Kiro is entitled to be styled "Her Excellency" while in office and "The Right Honourable" for life.

 On 21 October 2021, Kiro was appointed a Dame of the Order of Saint John by the Queen and appointed a prior of the same order as the governor-general.

+In 2022, Kiro was awarded an honorary Doctor of Health degree by Massey University.

 Personal life

 Kiro was married to architect, later teacher, Chris Kuchel for 30 years, and had two sons with him.
-Five years after separating, she met her current husband, GP Richard Davies, and is stepmother to his two sons.
+Five years after separating, she met her current husband Richard Davies, a GP and a former member of the Falkland Islands Legislative Council, and is stepmother to his two sons.